2010 Toyota Tundra Performance

-Reviewers agree that the highlight of the 2009 Toyota Tundra's performance is its powerful (but optional) 5.7 liter V8 engine.
-But the Tundra still provides a truckier ride than some expected.
+Reviewers agree that the highlight of the 2010 Toyota Tundra's performance is its powerful 5.7-liter V8 engine option, which makes it one of the fastest trucks available.
+But the Tundra still provides a harsher ride than some expected.

 - "It proved to be a capable workhorse that tackled all our towing, hauling and commuting needs without breaking a sweat." -- Edmunds